Senator Robert Karnes was first elected to the WV State Senate in 2014 and again in 2020.

 Robert was born in South Charleston, WV.
 He grew up in Nitro and graduated from Poca High School in 1987.
-His ancestors arrived in the central WV mountains in the 1830s, long before we became an independent state.
-His family has been involved in exploring, timber, mining, education, agriculture and business from the beginning.
+His ancestors arrived in the central WV mountains in the 1820s, long before we became an independent state.
+His family has been involved in exploring, timber, mining, education, agriculture and business throughout West Virginia history.

 Karnes has worked in the IT industry for over 30 years and has worked in all 50 US states.
 He has lived in Pennsylvania, Florida, Tennessee and Washington State, but has always considered WV home.
 Robert has owned and operated several businesses including IT Services, retail sales and self-storage.

-Robert and his wife Amy recently celebrated 25 years of marriage.
+Robert and his wife Amy will soon celebrate 30 years of marriage.
 They have 8 children.

 For Robert serving in the WV Senate was a chance to create hope for WV’s kids.
 Nobody wants to see our children forced to chase jobs in other states, Robert decided to seek political office to ensure they have jobs and opportunities here at home.